-The new SameSite cookie update is intended to protect user privacy by labelling third-party cookies.
+The SameSite cookie update is intended to protect user privacy by explicitly labeling third-party cookies.
 Without labelling these cookies, they will cease to be functional in the browser.
-This will remarkably impact website owners’ ability to generate revenue, with Chrome capturing approximately 63% share of browser users worldwide, as of December 2019.
+This could remarkably challenge publishers’ ability to generate revenue, with Chrome capturing approximately 63% share of browser users worldwide, as of December 2019.

 Understanding the SameSite Cookie Update